alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 # Output

 The results will be exported as `.xlsx` files in the specified working directory and as an output in the workspace.
 Each file contains the full set of analysis metrics for the corresponding property (`cond` or `perm`), organized by tissue.

+# Datasets

+This repository provides the scripts to perform the analysis, but not the datasets.
+You can download the datasets from [this Zenodo repository]().
+In order to have a working analysis tool, you have to copy the folder `datasets` from the Zenodo repository into this folder.

+# Example of standardized report

+The result of this analysis can be used to fill the standardized report suggested by the [standardization guidelines]().

+An example of a standardized report is provided alongside the guidelines and the data used to produce that analysis can be downloaded from the [Zenodo repository](), where further details can be found.
+These data were generated using [EPTlib](https://eptlib.github.io/).